DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: DiGress vs DMol

 \section{DiGress vs DMol}

-We next compare DiGress and DMol.
+We now further compare DiGress and DMol.
 First, we observe that DiGress also constructs state transition matrices based on marginal distributions, with the key difference with respect to DMol being that its transition matrices vary over time as

 where $\alpha^t$ and $\beta^t$ are time-dependent scaling parameters, while \(\textbf{Q}_X^t\) and \(\textbf{Q}_E^t\) are the state transition matrices used to transition from \(\mathcal{G}^{t-1}\) to \(\mathcal{G}^t\).
 However, since the forward noise adding process is Markovian, DiGress directly utilizes \(\overline{\textbf{Q}}_X^t\) and \(\overline{\textbf{Q}}_E^t\) to achieve the transition from \(\mathcal{G}^0\) to \(\mathcal{G}^t\), where $\overline{\textbf{Q}}_X^t = \textbf{Q}_X^1 \dots \textbf{Q}_X^t$ and $\overline{\textbf{Q}}_E^t = \textbf{Q}_E^1 \dots \textbf{Q}_E^t$.